 How tall is Dr DisRespect?

-Dr DisRespect likes to make sure everyone is aware of his physical prowess and often reminds viewers that he towers over most people, standing at just over two metres (6ft8in) tall.
-He also confidently informs his viewers that he was a “37 inch vertical leap.”
+The towering streamer likes to make sure everyone is aware of his physical prowess and often reminds viewers both of his height and that he has a “37 inch vertical leap.”

 Back in his younger years, the Doc used his height (and his vertical leap) to his advantage as a basketball player.
 There is some rather grainy old footage out there of what appears to be a young Dr D tearing up the court in his college days, and he seems to be pretty decent.